You or the person you care for may be entitled to some financial support.

 - Employment and Support Allowance, if they are under state pension age and have an illness or disability which affects their ability to work

-There are special rules to help terminally ill people get Disability Living Allowance, Attendance Allowance or Employment and Support Allowance quickly and easily.
+There are special rules to help terminally ill people get PIP, Attendance Allowance or Employment and Support Allowance quickly and easily.

 As a carer, you may be entitled to Carer's Allowance.
 You can continue getting this for up to 12 weeks if the person you care for goes into hospital and for up to four weeks if they go into a care home (provided certain conditions are met).
 If the person you care for dies, Carer's Allowance usually stops after eight weeks.